UVLRick/Distorted-underwater-images/README.md

 }

 # Acknowledgments
-Code borrows heavily from  "Learning to See through Turbulent Water" WACV 2018.
+The code borrows heavily from  "Learning to See through Turbulent Water" WACV 2018.
 The authors thank Dr. Zak Murez for constructive discussions.